-Taking place between the 14th and 17th November 2018, Modena welcomes the ninth edition of NODE festival, bringing to Italy a series of interesting and sought-after projects that explore the complex interaction between the visual arts, music, cinema and new technologies.
-Presenting a series of cross-disciplinary works by a selection of the most daring international performers, the programme evokes the nuances of the multi-sensorial cross-over between the electronic and visual arts.
+Taking place between the 14th and 17th of November 2018, Modena welcomes the ninth edition of the NODE festival, bringing to Italy a series of interesting and sought-after projects that explore the complex interaction between the visual arts, music, cinema and new technologies.
+Presenting a series of cross-disciplinary works by selecting the most daring international performers, the programme evokes the nuances of the multi-sensorial cross-over between the electronic and visual arts.

-Through an extensive programme of events, shows and workshops that include live media performance, audiovisual projects and training, NODE aims to provide a dynamic space in which young people are introduced to new digital arts.
+Through an extensive programme of events, shows and workshops that include live media performances, audiovisual projects and training, NODE aims to provide a dynamic space in which young people are introduced to new digital arts.

 The programme is inaugurated by artist Ryoichi Kurokawa, whose exhibition al-jabr (algebra), displayed at the historical Galleria Civica di Modena, evokes the ancient Japanese art of kintsugi.
-The next day – at the same location – American duo Visible Cloaks, (Spencer Doran, Ryan Carlile), will unveil their last studio album, “Reassemblage”, an enhanced conscious experience that builds on the interaction between synths and stripped-down melodies reminiscent of MIDI aesthetics, accompanied by the post-human visual landscapes of Brenna Murphy.
+The next day – at the same location – American duo Visible Cloaks (Spencer Doran, Ryan Carlile) will unveil their last studio album, “Reassemblage”, an enhanced conscious experience that builds on the interaction between synths and stripped-down melodies reminiscent of MIDI aesthetics, accompanied by the post-human visual landscapes of Brenna Murphy.

 On Saturday afternoon, in a secret location to be announced later, NODE is privileged to showcase a performance by Tomoko Sauvage, a Paris-based musician and sound artist whose research field explores water’s sonic attributes.
 Sauvage’s work uses water as its primary medium, presenting a display of waves and bubbles caught by a series of hydrophones that resonate in multiple porcelain bowls – generating random percussions and fragile harmonies that are amplified by a combination of natural and controlled feedback.